Step by Step (New Kids on the Block song): Music video

 The music video for "Step by Step" was directed by American director Larry Jordan.
 Donnie's brother Mark Wahlberg also appears in the video.

 Impact and legacy

-"Step by Step" was voted #4 in a Smash Hits poll of "Best Boyband songs...Ever" and also made the list of the top 30 Guilty Pleasures on About.com's music site.

-The song was voted #7 in a viewer poll of the greatest boy band/girl band songs on New Zealand show UChoose40.
-It was also voted #1 in a viewer poll of the greatest Guilty Pleasures on the same show.
+"Step by Step" was voted No. 4 in a Smash Hits poll of "Best Boyband songs...Ever" and also made the list of the top 30 Guilty Pleasures on About.com's music site.
+The song was voted No. 7 in a viewer poll of the greatest boy band/girl band songs on New Zealand show UChoose40.
+It was also voted No. 1 in a viewer poll of the greatest Guilty Pleasures on the same show.

 In August 2007, it was confirmed that "Step by Step" would be part of a 30-song track list in the new edition of the SingStar series titled SingStar 90s, a karaoke style game on classic '90s songs.

-Furthermore, it was chosen as part of a 32-track dance game in November 2009 for the Wii, called Just Dance.

-In January 2015, Heat magazine's TV Channel placed it at #17 in their "Greatest Boyband Anthems" countdown.
+In January 2015, Heat magazine's TV Channel placed it at No. 17 in their "Greatest Boyband Anthems" countdown.